-In tech circles, there are a few decisions that are easy and a few that are hard.
-We know a smartphone is essentially a lifeline to the world, so forking over $1,000 or more for the latest model is not something we generally anguish over.
+In tech circles we spend a lot of money, but there are some decisions that are easy and a few that are hard.
+We know that a smartphone is an essential nowadays, so paying up to $100 a month or more for the latest model isn't something we generally anguish over.

-When it comes to high-speed Internet, the tech elite will almost always choose the fastest option possible, we invest in high-end laptops and high-quality earbuds.
-That’s why, when it comes to a VPN (Virtual Private Network), it’s almost a no-brainer if you care about privacy, security, and anonymity.
+We invest in high-speed internet, powerful laptops, high-end earbuds, voice-controlled speakers, mirrorless cameras, glowing keyboards, VR headsets...
+The tech elite will always want the fastest and most functional option possible, so that's why when it comes to getting the best VPN (Virtual Private Network), it’s almost a no-brainer if you care about privacy, security, and anonymity.

-The costs are not astronomical, even if you choose the commercial options and add all of the perks (as explained below).
-The overhead to using a VPN is not that significant (adding about 10-15% in extra data usage).
-And the truth is that a VPN provides a layer of encryption for all your Internet traffic that is worth the cost and trouble.
+Unlike some of those other products, the cost of a VPN is rarely astronomical, even if you choose the premium commercial options and add all of the perks (as explained below).
+The overhead to using a VPN isn't that significant either (adding about 10-15% in extra data usage), and the truth is that a VPN provides a layer of encryption for all your internet traffic that's worth the cost and trouble.

 - Need a provider for Apple?
-Check out the best VPN for Mac
+Check out the best Mac VPN

 Adding up the costs

-Moving up to high-end clients for business purposes, choosing products from Cisco or Microsoft, the costs will be much higher, but there will also be more assurances about service level agreements, technical support, encryption level, and reliability.
+Moving up to high-end clients for business purposes, choosing products from Cisco or Microsoft will be much more expensive, but there will also be more assurances about service level agreements, technical support, encryption level, and reliability.

-The main point to make here - the decision is often not whether you should use a VPN (since there are so many free and low-cost options_ it’s how much you should pay.
-And this depends on what level of protection you need and what you are doing online.
+The main point to make here is that the decision is often not whether you should use a VPN (since there are so many free and low-cost options), it’s how much you should pay.
+And this depends on what level of protection you need and what you're doing online.

 Level of protection and service

-The decision is more about the level of protection.
-A free VPN will provide encryption for one device, and often for only one country where you will access web servers.
-And, the speed will be throttled so you likely won’t be able to download 4K movies in a matter of minutes.
+So, on to the level of protection of protection you need.
+A free service will usually provide encryption for one device, and often for only one country where you will access web servers.
+The speed will also likely be throttled, so you won’t be able to download 4K movies in a matter of minutes.

-It’s also worth noting that a VPN is not perfect.
+It’s also worth noting that a VPN is not a silver bullet.
 One of the important realizations to make is that your Internet Service Provider (ISP) still knows your identity and location no matter what since the VPN creates a tunnel from your existing, established connection.

-A VPN forms a secure connection over the existing Internet feed.
-An ISP can’t see which websites you are visiting or which movies you are downloading, but they can see the bandwidth level you are using, and they still know you are using an IP they provided to connect.
+A VPN forms a secure connection over the existing internet feed.
+When active, your ISP can’t see which websites you are visiting or what you are downloading, but they can see the bandwidth level you are using, and they still know you are using an IP they provided to connect.
 A good analogy here is to driving a car.
-An ISP knows which car you are driving at what speed, but they don’t know where you are driving and can’t track your actual downloads.
+An ISP knows which car you are driving and at what speed, but they don’t know where you're going or what you've got inside.

 Determining whether a VPN is worth it should at least involve some thought process about that fact – that the ISP still knows that you connected and handed you an IP address.